Skip to footer content

 $vbLabelText $csharpLabel

 This pattern lets you generate PDFs on-demand and display them immediately.
-The component updates reactively when new data is available, improving user experience significantly compared to traditional download-and-open workflows.
-The post-generation step hands the PDF data over.
-The OnClick event acts as a trigger that fires the document loading process.
+The component updates reactively when new data is available, improving user experience compared to traditional download-and-open workflows.
+The OnClick event triggers the document loading process.
+You can improve this further by merging multiple PDFs, adding attachments, or implementing revision tracking.

-For scenarios where you need to load existing PDF files, IronPDF can access and process them before passing to the viewer.
+For scenarios where you need to load existing PDF files, IronPDF can process them before passing to the viewer.
 This enables features like watermarking, page manipulation, or content extraction before display.
-This entire application could be considered an internal portal for documents.
+Advanced users might also implement PDF sanitization or redaction for sensitive documents.
+You can also work with PDF forms to pre-fill form fields before presenting documents to end users.

 Why Choose This Hybrid Approach?

-While Telerik UI for Blazor offers excellent viewing capabilities, it doesn't match IronPDF's PDF generation power.
-IronPDF's Chrome-based engine renders complex layouts, forms, and styled content that simpler document processing libraries might struggle with.
-By combining both, you get enterprise-grade PDF generation with a professional viewing interface.
+While Telerik UI for Blazor offers excellent viewing capabilities, it does not match IronPDF's PDF generation power.
+IronPDF's Chrome-based engine renders complex layouts, forms, and styled content that simpler document processing libraries may struggle with.
+By combining both, you get professional PDF generation alongside a professional viewing interface.

-This approach also provides flexibility for developers who need to explore different viewing options.
+This approach provides flexibility for developers who need to explore different viewing options.
 You could replace the Telerik viewer with a simpler iframe display or develop custom viewing components while keeping IronPDF's generation capabilities.
+The solution scales well from simple HTML to PDF conversions to complex report generation scenarios.
+The IronPDF home page provides an overview of all supported use cases.

-Creating a Telerik Blazor PDF viewer with IronPDF gives you the best of both worlds: powerful PDF generation and polished viewing experiences.
-This combination helps developers build comprehensive PDF solutions that can modernize legacy web projects and meet modern application requirements.
+Creating a Telerik Blazor PDF viewer with IronPDF gives you the best of both worlds: effective PDF generation and polished viewing experiences.
+This combination helps you build complete PDF solutions that can modernize legacy web projects and meet modern application requirements.
+Whether deploying on Windows, Linux, or macOS, both libraries provide cross-platform support.

-Whether you're building document management systems, reporting tools, or any Blazor application needing PDF capabilities, this integration provides the functionality and user experience your projects demand.
+Whether you are building document management systems, reporting tools, or any Blazor application needing PDF capabilities, this integration provides the functionality and user experience your projects demand.
+From simple invoice generation to complex report production, the combined solution handles diverse requirements effectively.

 Ready to implement this solution?
-Start your free IronPDF trial to explore how it enhances your Telerik UI for Blazor projects.
-For production use, check out our licensing options to find the right fit for your needs.
+Start your free IronPDF trial to explore how it improves your Telerik UI for Blazor projects.
+For production use, check out the IronPDF licensing options to find the right fit for your needs.

 Frequently Asked Questions